foundersandcoders/accessibility-challenge/readme.md

 ```
 git clone git@github.com:njsfield/accessibility-challenge.git
 ```
-2. Open index.html
+2. Open the index.html file
-3. Improve as many semantic/accessibility issues located in index.html as you can! (to help you start, I'd recommend downloading [this](https://atom.io/packages/atom-beautify) useful plugin for Atom)
+3. Using your test editor, improve as many semantic/accessibility issues littered throughout the file as you can! (to help you start, I'd recommend downloading [this](https://atom.io/packages/atom-beautify) useful plugin for Atom)
 4. Use one of the many available accessibility checking tools available online to help you.
 See [here](https://github.com/jsms90/web-accessibility/blob/master/tools-that-can-help.md) for a list of helpful tools.